SeraByte25/Cybersecurity-Writeups-/Web-CTF/THM-The_Sticker_Shop.md

 This suggests that direct access to /flag.txt is restricted and another attack vector is required.

-Then, we delete /flag.txt in the URL, we got the kitty shop (sticker shop)
+After removing "/flag.txt" from the URL, the main application was revealed: a sticker shop interface.

 <img width="708" height="638" alt="image" src="https://github.com/user-attachments/assets/9dcde84b-0ae7-4717-b895-b005370dfbd8" />

-Use gobuster to enumerate the ip, with a little lucky we can find hidden directories
+I used Gobuster to perform directory enumeration in order to identify potential hidden endpoints.

 <img width="559" height="309" alt="image" src="https://github.com/user-attachments/assets/17ca952c-ae60-405b-8d14-213d5735ea63" />

 Although directory enumeration did not reveal anything directly useful, it helped confirm that no obvious hidden endpoints were exposed.

-While gobuster ir running, we go to check aroung the page
+While Gobuster was running, I manually inspected the application.

-In the source code find the diretory /static, that's where the images are stored
+Reviewing the source code revealed a "/static" directory used to store application assets such as images.

 <img width="747" height="299" alt="image" src="https://github.com/user-attachments/assets/2e84cec9-b9be-448b-8d35-c5943216c10a" />